Skip to main content

 Runtime Model

-The SDK processes runtime responses and renders the interface inside the host application.
+The SDK processes runtime responses and renders the resulting UI inside the host application.

 Runtime model